 Applicants must have a high school diploma or GED and a GPA of at least 2.0.
 UMFK recommends, but does not require, that undergraduate students complete their associate degree in criminal justice prior to enrolling at the bachelor’s level.
 All credits earned through UMFK’s AS program count toward the BS degree.

-The University of Maine at Fort Kent is regionally accredited by the New England Association of Schools and Colleges (NEASC-CIHE).
+University of Maine at Fort Kent is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).

 Henniker, New Hampshire